KDABLabs/sqlate/README.md

 * support complex join statements
 * transaction and monitor support
 * support for schema updates
-* extensible to support multiple database type and hides the SQL dialect difference from the end user
+* extensible to support multiple database type and hides the SQL dialect difference from the end user (currently only PostgreSQL support is implemented)
 * exception based error handling